alercebroker/api_docs/source/catshtm.rst

-Crossmatch in a catalog
+Cross-match on a catalog
 ^^^^^^^^^^^^^^^^^^^^^^^

-Since the radius argument is optional, there are two ways to perform crossmatch in a catalog.
+Since the radius argument is optional, there are two ways to perform cross-match on a catalog.

 #.
-Providing a radius:
+Providing a value for the radius:

 .. code-block::